Tamara Belt, Landscape Committee Chair

 Shawn Siefers, Master Arborist

 Shawn Siefers is certified as a Master Arborist through the International Society of Arboriculture, and has been involved in the Arboriculture field since 1999.
 He has worked for The Davey Tree Expert Company (formerly The Care of Trees), a sustainable tree care service, since 2003, where he specializes in tree health care, a skill he brings to his work with Tregaron.
-Shawn has also brought his expertise to a wide range of institutions, including a number of campuses such as Georgetown University, Washington International School, Sidwell Friends School, Georgetown Visitation, and Maret School.
-He has also provided tree care services for the National Cathedral.
+Working with the Conservancy’s Executive Director and Landscape Chair, Shawn regularly inspects Tregaron’s tree canopy and understory and directs his crew in performing tree care, maintenance and removal as needed.
+Shawn has also brought his expertise to a wide range of institutions, including Georgetown University, Washington International School, Sidwell Friends School, Georgetown Visitation, and Maret School.
+He has also provided services for the National Cathedral.
 Shawn is affiliated with a number of professional associations, including the Maryland Arborist Association, and consults for the City of Gaithersburg.
 He holds degrees in Forestry from Allegany College of Maryland and the University of Maryland.

 Glenn Stach, RLA, LEED AP, Consulting Preservation Landscape Architect & Planner